Simhanischal/KeepNotes/README.md

 ## Technologies Used
 HTML, CSS and Javascript.

-##### Note: Window.localStorage is used for storing notes which kinda is used as a pseudo database!
+##### Note: Window.localStorage is used for storing notes which kinda acts like a pseudo database!

 ## Contribution
 ##### 1. Fork the repository.